emberjs/rfcs/text/0477-blueprints-update.md

 ]
 ```

-## How we teach this

-I’m not sure.
-It could be a section in the ember-cli-update README, or leave it up to the blueprints that want to support this to document.
-If this feature takes off in the ecosystem, then it might warrant a guides section on keeping your blueprints up-to-date.

-## Drawbacks

-A drawback could be that blueprints start writing this state, but the consumer doesn’t want to use ember-cli-update to keep it in sync.
-In that case, it’s another file the user has to delete.
+For now, we should leave it up to the end-user to normalize the options to match any codemod manifest.
+This is too hard a problem to nail down on the first iteration.